Famous For Fifteen Minutes by Chris Green

 Despite his unconventional appearance and his lack of political conviction, or perhaps because of these attributes, I liked Andy.
 Although I didn’t usually bother to vote, I made my way down to the John Constable Primary School on polling day and voted for him.
 It was a close contest but after three recounts Andy Warhol was elected MP for Sisley South by a margin of two votes.

-It was hard not to feel a sense of panic, but in the interest of my sanity, I decided I was going to do my best not to draw attention to the situation.
+It was hard not to feel a sense of panic, but in the interest of my sanity, I decided I would do my best not to draw attention to the situation.
 I felt it was better to keep it to myself for the time being, in case there was a rational explanation that I might have overlooked.
-I did not even tell Yoni, although she remarked once or twice that I seemed distracted during our lovemaking.
+I did not even tell Yoni, although once or twice, she remarked that I seemed distracted during our lovemaking.
 I explained that we were having a lot of intonation problems at the centre with four-valve euphoniums.
 Over dinner at Vettriano’s, she noticed that I kept looking at my watch and looking out of the window.

 ‘Are we expecting someone or should I not be here?’ she asked.